Things to do in Durham, North Carolina

 WINTER SHOWS AT DPAC

-By far my personal favorite is Duke Chapel.
+By far a local favorite is Duke Chapel.
 Duke University Chapel is a chapel located at the center of the campus of Duke University in Durham, North Carolina.
-Constructed from 1930 to 1932, the Chapel seats about 1,800 people and stands 210 feet tall, making it one of the tallest buildings in Durham County.
+Constructed from 1930 to 1935, the Chapel seats about 1,800 people and stands 210 feet tall, making it one of the tallest buildings in Durham County.
 It is built in the Collegiate Gothic style, characterized by its large stones, pointed arches, and ribbed vaults.
 It has a 50-bell carillon and three pipe organs, one with 5,033 pipes and another with 6,900 pipes.
 A conscious decision was made to place the Chapel at the center of the university and on the highest ridge of Duke University’s West Campus.

 DURHAM BULLS ATHLETIC PARK